edinburgh-napier/set09121/lectures/lecture17.md

 - Smaller .exe file <!-- .element: class="fragment" -->
 - Libraries compiled to .dll <!-- .element: class="fragment" -->
 - can reuse and share dlls already on the system <!-- .element: class="fragment" -->
-- Modders can hack swap out your .dlls. <!-- .element: class="fragment" -->
+- Modders can hack/swap out your .dlls. <!-- .element: class="fragment" -->

 ---